gamersagainstweed/ihnm/README.md

 There's a command /numberone that's like /scatman but for "We're Number One"

-# What exactly is ihnm?
-ihnm is a concept of a constantly present overlay that is largerly being accessed using a terminal-like prompt and changes its behaviour based on its contents.

-For example it might offer suggestions or highlight parts of the prompt in various colors, change what L,R arrow keys do.

-The overlay can include GUI elements as well, those are interactable only if it's in the active state it can be switched to with a hotkey.

-It eliminates the need to navigate complex UI layouts and memorize thoundsands of hotkeys.

 # Download
 You should download ihnm-v1.0-win64-cuda.zip on the Releases page.